okureren/medium-clone/README.md

 | [Linkedin](https://www.linkedin.com/in/eren0kur/)

-## Açıklama:
+## Description:

- Bu güne kadar öğrendiklerimle "medium.com" un klonunu çıkardım.
- Genel olarak Bootstrap kullandım.
+medium clone using with Bootstrap